 Amsterdam Sloterdijk station in the north-west of the city opened in 1983 and is a major junction for rail traffic.
 The Sloterdijk area is an office district with significant presence from government, publishing and telecoms.

 Facilities at Sloterdijk station include AKO (newsagents), Albert Heijn To Go (mini-supermarket), ETOS (chemist) plus Julia’s, Starbucks and various snack bars.

-GVB Metro line 50 runs through Amsterdam Sloterdijk and new tram 19 will serve Diemen via Leidseplein.
+GVB Metro line 50 runs through Amsterdam Sloterdijk and tram 19 serves Diemen via Leidseplein.

-Also departing from outside Sloterdijk are international coach services from OUIBUS and the Flixbus
+Also departing from outside Sloterdijk are international coach services from OUIBUS (Blablabus) and Flixbus

 Sloterdijk station has the following rail lines: Amsterdam-Schiphol (upper level), Amsterdam-Haarlem and Amsterdam-Zandam (lower level).
 The main station hall is at an intermediate level.